 Finally, I met Dr. John Sarno, the man who actually taught me about nocebo.
 He was completely unconcerned by my DDD and herniated discs, as well as the 18 years I spent suffering horrible pain.
 He was cool as could be actually.
 He simply said: "You have tension myositis syndrome and you will be fine".

 Fine?
 Wow, that sounded good to me.
 I am thankful for this blessing and the knowledge which allowed me to overcome this common form of psychological trauma suffered by almost every patient with chronic pain.
 I cover my entire story and provide details of using knowledge therapy to defeat pain in my best selling self help book, Cure Back Pain Forever.
+I also illustrate the nocebo concept and explain its detrimental effects on health throughout our proven pain relief program, especially in The Power of Fear.

 Learn more about the herniated disc nocebo effect by searching the word nocebo in the right hand column.
 It is a fascinating topic, to be sure.